Jyothsna101/RShinyDashboardWinter2022Olympics-Medals/README.md

 ## Business Question:

-How many athletes won each medal on each day for several fields such as medal type, athletes’ sex, nation, and discipline?
+How many athletes won each medal code on each day for several fields such as medal type, athletes’ sex, nation, and discipline?

 ## Dashboard Images: